Hendrix-CS/csci000/README.md

 ### Fonts

 Hendrix uses the [Merriweather Sans](https://fonts.google.com/specimen/Merriweather+Sans) font on webpages.
 Other fonts can be [swapped out](https://stackoverflow.com/questions/14676613/how-to-import-google-web-font-in-css-file) for your particular instutituional style by changing the `@import` and `font-family` lines.

-## Examples

-Links to all of the Hendrix CSCI courses using this template can be found at [hendrix-cs.github.io](https://hendrix-cs.github.io/).